sirekiran/testrepo/README.md

 # testrepo
 API testing for positive and negative cases of some API end point

 This project contains two files

 1.tmsandbox_testone.py
-Descrption:
+Description:
 This file will make a call to one API endpoint and will read all the responses for making direct assertions.

 2.tmsandbox_testtwo.py
-Descrption:
+Description:
 This file will make a call to one API endpoint and will read all the responses.
 Once responses are available it will keep on asserting each requirement in try catch blocks and for any exceptions if it got to see then it would log it on the console and also on the file by name "report.txt" in one's current directory for reference.

 3.tmsandbox_testthree.py
-Descrption:
+Description:
 This file will go with negative validations and logs errors on console and to the file "report.txt" in one's current directory for reference.